encukou/cpython/Doc/c-api/extension_modules.rst

 .. highlight:: c

-.. _building:

 .. _extension-modules:

 Defining Extension Modules
 --------------------------

-A C extension for CPython is a shared library (e.g. a ``.so`` file on Linux, ``.pyd`` on Windows), which exports an *initialization function*.
+A C extension for CPython is a shared library (e.g. a ``.so`` file on Linux, ``.pyd`` on Windows), which exports an :ref:`initialization function <extension-export-hook>`.

-To be importable by the :c:class:`~importlib.machinery.ExtensionFileLoader`, the shared library must be available on :c:attr:`sys.path`, and must be named after the module name plus an extension listed in :c:attr:`importlib.machinery.EXTENSION_SUFFIXES`.
+To be importable by default (that is, by :py:class:`importlib.machinery.ExtensionFileLoader`), the shared library must be available on :py:attr:`sys.path`, and must be named after the module name plus an extension listed in :py:attr:`importlib.machinery.EXTENSION_SUFFIXES`.

 .. note::

-   Building, packaging and distributing extension modules is best done with a third-party tool, and is out of scope of this document.
+   Building, packaging and distributing extension modules is best done with third-party tools, and is out of scope of this document.
    One suitable tool is ``setuptools``, whose documentation can be found at https://setuptools.readthedocs.io/en/latest/setuptools.html.

+The initialization function may return one of two values:

-The initialization function returns a module definition initialized using :c:func:`PyModuleDef_Init`.
+Normally, the initialization function returns a module definition initialized using :c:func:`PyModuleDef_Init`.
 This allows splitting the creation process into several phases:

 - Before any substantial code is executed, Python can determine which